Dogzhou/aws-solutions-architect-associate-notes/README.md

 - Standard: Default, 3-5 hours.
 - Bulk: Cheapest, 5-12 hours.

+you cannot upload objects to __Glacier__ directly through the Management Console.

 To increase performance, we can __prefix each object name with a hash key__ along with the current date.
 But, according to the new S3 performance announcement, this is __not needed anymore__.

 __Increasing performance in S3__ —